Saturday, May 31, 2014

 1/4 of an avocado (a half for anti-candida since it contains almost no sugar)

-1/2 cup frozen organic blueberries (good on anti-candida diet; they are actually antifungal)
+1/2 cup frozen organic blueberries (often OK on anti-candida diet; they are low in sugar, but can be left out if yeast is severe))

 1 Tbl sunflower seed butter or any nut butter or natural peanut butter (check label for sugar) *